tencent cloud

 $setting = require __DIR__ . '/CKafkaSetting.php';

-// Set the ingress service.
-Obtain the corresponding service address in the console
+// Set the entry service.
+Obtain the corresponding service address in the console.

 $conf->set('bootstrap.servers', $setting['bootstrap_servers']);

-// The SASL authentication mechanism is PLAIN by default
+// The default SASL authentication mechanism type is PLAIN.

 $conf->set('sasl.mechanism', 'PLAIN');

-// Set the username.
-Format: instance ID + # + username specified on the **User Management** tab page in the console
+// Set the username in the format of instance ID + # + username configured in **User Management**.

 $conf->set('sasl.username', $setting['ckafka_instance_id'] . '#' . $setting['sasl_username']);